Post-polio syndrome (PPS) is a poorly understood condition that can affect people who have had polio in the past.

 Post-polio syndrome is rarely life-threatening, although some people develop breathing and swallowing difficulties that can lead to serious problems, such as chest infections.

-Post-polio syndrome only affects people who've had polio.
-It usually develops 15 to 40 years after the infection.
+Post-polio syndrome only affects people who have had polio.
+It usually develops 15 or more years after the infection.

 What causes post-polio syndrome?